opening-hours/opening_hours.js/README.md

     - [Switzerland][ph-ch]
     - [Ukraine][ph-ua]
     - [United states][ph-us] (Some special cases are [currently not handled](https://github.com/opening-hours/opening_hours.js/issues/69#issuecomment-74103181))
-    - [Vietnam][ph-vn] (Some public holidays cannot currently be calulated by the library and are missing.
+    - [Vietnam][ph-vn] (Some public holidays cannot currently be calculated by the library and are missing.
 See https://github.com/opening-hours/opening_hours.js/pull/388)

   - **EXT:** Supports limited calculations based on public holidays (e.g. `Sa,PH -1 day open`).
 The only two possibilities are currently +1 and -1.
 All other cases are not handled.
 This seems to be enough because the only thing which is really used is -1.